Panama Bus Trip – Remarkable Fishing

 We arrived at the Lake Gatun Marina.
 Rich told me I would get a discount if I paid cash.
 Counting out $325 in small bills made me smile, it felt like a drug deal as I handed it to Rich.
-The peacock bass are found in Panama, Brazil, and Florida and they are famous for fighting hard.
+The peacock bass found in Panama, Brazil, and Florida are famous for fighting hard.
 They are excellent and taste similar to red snapper and grouper.

 Ricky, a round man in his twenties, greeted me at the boat.
 He would be my guide for the day.
 The vessel looked clean, and there was plenty of tackle ready.
 Ricky told me he was from Colombia.

 “I’ll get you the fish,” said Ricky over the roar of the outboard motor as we made our way to the fishing grounds.
 I liked what I heard.
 We passed several large ships transiting the canal.
 A ship from Germany loaded with cars cruised past us.

 At the fishing grounds, many casts lead to strikes.
 I managed to land a couple of nice four pound Peacocks, and many smaller bass.
 I only wish my dad and brother were with me to experience it again.

 Ricky looked at me as if to say I told you so.
 Indeed, he had brought me to the fish.
 The money spent on this trip was already worth it – I could go home!
 But, dozens of casts later I landed another nice four pounders.
 I let both fish go, to grow to lunker size, and hopefully, be caught by a young kid.

 The day passed quickly, and on our return, we stopped at a small island.
 Ricky pointed to the island’s thick jungle vegetation.
 “There.
 See the monkeys?”